Ed Herlihy: Newsreel narration

 For Universal Newsreels in the 1940s, Herlihy narrated editions describing the Japanese attack on Pearl Harbor, the Allies' early setbacks against the Axis powers, the turning of the tide of World War II, the death of President Roosevelt, the execution of Italian dictator Benito Mussolini and the detonation of the first atomic bombs.
 In the next decade, during the Cold War, he narrated the first American newsreel on the launch of Sputnik.

-Films and stage
+Film and stage

 When he worked for Sid Caesar in the 1950s, Herlihy met Woody Allen, then a fledgling writer.
 Allen was so impressed with Herlihy's voice that he used him in several of his films in the 1980s, including Hannah and Her Sisters, Radio Days, and Zelig; his other film credits included The King of Comedy as the announcer for The Jerry Langford Show and Pee-wee's Big Adventure as Francis's father, Mr. Buxton.

 He also appeared in road company stage productions outside New York City, including Camelot, Good News and Damn Yankees.
 He was in Watergate: The Musical, in Atlanta in 1982; Herlihy played Senator Sam Ervin, a role for which he spent $40 for a pair of bushy eyebrows, only to find that they would not move up and down.